gitgranthub/chicago-crime-stats-project/README.md

 # Chicago Crime & Well-Being Project
 RESEARCH TOPIC OVERVIEW

 In this world crimes have become a normal part of our lives.
 We are interested in finding out whether there is any correlation between certain key variables in public health and economic factors that lead to criminal activity.
 Criminology theories suggest that certain types of sociological parameters (income, presence of authority etc.) determine and predispose people to commit crimes.
 We hope to use the data to prove or disprove these hypotheses in order to better understand criminal behaviour and whether they can be reduced to improve certain communities.
-A deeper  understanding  of these crime patterns and criminal behaviour can assist in largely strengthening city planning, and police efforts that are ever present in this project and beyond.
+A deeper  understanding  of these crime patterns and criminal behaviour can assist in largely strengthening city planning,Education reform, and police efforts that are ever present in this project and beyond.